 The above means on my accounts with over 10,000 followers there will be 500+ accounts following I won’t followback, add that to the 10% Twitter limit described above and there’s plenty of scope for following/unfollowing without being an aggressive follow/unfollower.

-At irregular intervals I’ll unfollow enough accounts to keep the process going, but if I find I’m having to unfollow thousands of accounts I’ll take a break to allow others to follow the account so I’m not unfollowing too quickly.
+At irregular intervals I’ll unfollow enough accounts to keep the process going, but if I find I’m having to unfollow thousands of accounts in a short period of time I’ll take a break to allow others to follow the account so I’m not unfollowing too quickly.
 Unfollowing accounts which haven’t followed back within 10 days appears to be safe IME.

 To grow a Twitter account fast the trick is following accounts which are more likely to follow back relative to randomly following accounts.